Skip to content ↓

 Art and Design promotes careful observation and an appreciation of the world around us.
 We are keen to take inspiration from the beautiful Mendips and surrounding areas as well as looking at the art of other cultures.

-Using the National Curriculum requirements as the basis, we have built a curriculum which will ensure the progressive development of knowledge and skills and provide high quality and engaging lessons which build upon and improve the children’s understanding of art and design.
-During each lesson we will also draw upon our Christian values and four key attitudes: be ready, be resilient, be responsible and be respectful where appropriate and necessary to encourage individuals.
+During lessons, we draw upon our Christian values and four key attitudes: be ready, be resilient, be responsible and be respectful where appropriate and necessary to encourage individuals.

 Curriculum Implementation

 In order to guarantee that we consistently deliver the essential knowledge, skills and understanding required across Key Stages 1 and 2 we have chosen to adopt the LSP Art and Design curriculum.
-This provides us with a clearly laid out framework of relevant learning intentions, activity suggestions, details of skills, concepts, knowledge and understanding and vocabulary and curriculum links, upon which we can build and add to, with a view to creating a more bespoke working document for our school.
+This provides us with a clearly laid out framework of relevant learning intentions, activities, skills, knowledge, vocabulary and curriculum links, upon which we can build and add to, with a view to creating a more bespoke working document for our school.

 • Mixed media Henri Rousseau